wonsunahn/CS1622_Fall2024/projects/4/README.md

 ## Grading

-The 14 tests under the tests/ folder is worth 10 points for the first 10 and 5 points for each additional test for a total of 120 points (See [Appendix C:
+The 14 tests under the tests/ folder is worth 10 points for the first 10 and 5 points for each additional test for a total of 120 points (See [Appendix D:
-Extra Credit](#appendix-c-extra-credit)).
+Extra Credit](#appendix-d-extra-credit)).

 ## Submission